GenericMappingTools/gmt/doc/rst/source/kml2gmt.rst

 .. include:: explain_example.rst_

-To extract the *lon,lat* values from the KML file google.kml, try
+To extract the *lon, lat* values from the KML file google.kml, try

 ::